oracle-livelabs/oci-migration/ebs-move-improve/teardown/teardown.md

     You can repeat this step for all other EBS environments you wish to delete.

-## Task 2: Teardown the Cloud Manager Instance
+## Task 2: Delete the Cloud Manager Instance

 1. Navigate to the OCI console and login as the tenancy admin user.
 Navigate to **Developer Services**, **Resource Manager**, then **Stacks**, and select the stack you used to create the Cloud Manager environment (ensure that you are in the correct compartment if no items display).